About the Forum

 Our goal is to offer a conference experience that will educate, inspire and enable professional communicators from various industries through an environment of professional networking to benefit both delegates and speakers alike.

 We are excited to have you join us and hope you return year after year.
-Questions? please call 1.855.688.0189 or email email@example.com.
+Please call 1.855.688.0189 or email us at email@example.com.
 You can also find out more about us at www.swanseacommunications.com.

 Together we want to build a long-lasting relationship with you!